 The conditions and circumstances: A social movement that fosters an environment for community organizing for social change.

 Participants provided several ideas about what features the HUCCHC employs that fosters an environment conducive for community organizing for social change.
 Themes of equitable relationships, bringing people together, and a client-centred model of health care, represent a standard of service that fosters community organizing.
 Participants were passionate about establishing equitable relationships that showed dignity and respect for their clients.
 They taught me that bringing people together to experience fun and pleasure was a social action.
 Moreover, this social connectedness was paramount in creating a healthier community, and providing the opportunity for social change in their clients’ lives.
 They also described a client-centred model of health care that moved the HUCCHC towards goals and objectives formed by participation of the people that it impacts.
-This model realizes the clients investment in their future.
+This model realizes the clients’ investment in their future.
 This outlined the start of what conditions foster an environment conducive for social change.

 Furthermore, concepts based in social capital theory proved to be effective in describing the conditions (features) necessary to foster social change as well.
 Many participants outlined the importance of social networks.
 There were a wide range of social networks described, but none were described with more emphasis than the networks that were developed at soccer, the HUCCHC Barbeques, or the Street Fairs.
 These social networks reflected the idea of bounded solidarity (Macinko & Starfield, 2001): of generally unrelated people banding together to improve their lot.
 Reciprocity amongst community members was also identified as a condition to foster community organizing.
 People sharing sometimes nothing more than their story, builds trust and safety.
 Based on what I discovered in the Findings, I would suggest that the strongest condition described by participants was trust.
 Trust in the HUCCHC was essential in creating the conditions necessary to foster and environment for community organizing.